Jewish Funeral Traditions

-This section contains information and definitions of common Jewish traditions and terms.
+This section contains information and definitions of common Jewish funeral traditions and terms.

 - Aron – The burial casket.
 The casket must be made completely of wood, with holes at the bottom.
 The return of the human remains to the earth should be as swift as possible, in the belief that ultimately it helps to atone for our earthly transgressions, permitting our eternal peaceful rest.
 Our prophets tell us “From earth you have come, and to earth you shall return.”
 Wooden caskets disintegrate quickly and therefore are permitted.
 Metal caskets are not permitted by Jewish law.